-Performance Indicators
+Performance Indicators:

 - 1. C. Determine a theme or central idea of a complex text and analyze its development over the course of the text - 2.
-A. Cite strong and thorough textual evidence to support an analysis of the text. - Choosing one of the following themes for your book, you will find quotations that show your theme and its development throughout the novel.
-Make sure to put the page number as this will help you when you write the essay in class.
+A. Cite strong and thorough textual evidence to support an analysis of the text. - ❖ After choosing one of the following themes for your book, you will find quotations that show your theme and its development throughout the novel.
+Make sure to put the page number as this will help you when you write the essay in class. - ❖ Once you've chosen your theme, put it in terms of a lesson to be learned from the text.